quiltdata/quilt/docs/Catalog/Admin.md

 The Quilt catalog includes an admin panel that allows you to manage users and buckets in Quilt, as well as customize the Quilt catalog.
-You can access the panel via a dropdown menu under username in the navbar.
+Admins can access the panel via a dropdown menu under username in the navbar.

 ![](../imgs/admin-dropdown.png)

-The admin page is only accessible to designated administrators.
-The first admin is set during the CloudFormation installation.
+The first admin
+is set during the CloudFormation installation.
 Subsequent admins may be designated through the panel.
-Only admins may create other admins.
+Only admins can create other admins.

 Quilt requires at least one admin account per stack.